weareferal/scrollxp/README.md

 # ScrollXP

-A library for scrolling animations.

-It's based on [ScrollMagic](http://scrollmagic.io/) codebase and depends on [GSAP 3](https://greensock.com/).
+It's a library for scrolling animations based on [ScrollMagic](http://scrollmagic.io/) codebase and dependent of [GSAP 3](https://greensock.com/).

 See [demo](https://weareferal.github.io/scrollxp/) here.